Caesar Hic Erat (Caesar was here!)

 Roman Inscriptions in Colchester Museums’ Collections

-Inscriptions are any form of writing found on something.
-The word comes from the Latin ‘inscriptio’, meaning ‘writing on something’ in English.
+The word ‘inscription’ comes from the Latin ‘inscriptio’, meaning ‘I write on something’ in English.
 Therefore, inscriptions can come in many different forms, from graffiti scratched or painted onto a surface to writing having been included in the design of the object.
-The following examples are my favourites from Colchester Museums’ collection, showing a range of different forms and some important discoveries.
+The following examples are some of my favourites from Colchester Museums’ collection, showing a range of different forms and some important discoveries.

 Tombstone Of Longinus Sdapeze